 He has also written for most other professional wargaming magazines Command, C3i, Fire & Movement, and Strategy & Tactics.
 His work has appeared as well in such leading amateur publications as Paper Wars (during its amateur period), The Canadian Wargamers Journal and Cry "Havoc!".

 Until January 2015, he was the staff developer for Turning Point Simulations, a new company dedicated producing high-quality, systemically-accessible boardgames on the twenty most decisive battles in history.
 Additionally, he designs his own electronically-delivered desktop-published boardgames, starting with Rommel at Gazala.

 Jim's first published wargame design was Inchon, the issue game in Command 9 (March-April 1991), which was a co-winner of the Charles S. Roberts Award as the year's best post-World War II game of the year.
 Three years later, GMT published his game on Operation Sealion, Britain Stands Alone.
 More recently, LnL published a professional version of Rommel at Gazala, and TPS his game on the Austro-Prussian War in Bohemia, The Sadowa Campaign, early in 2017.

-Jim is a full time, online, Assistant Professor of political science for American Military University, and is an adjunct instructor in history and political science at La Roche College and taught at Community College of Allegheny County in Pittsburgh.
+Jim is a full time, online, Assistant Professor of political science for American Military University, and more recently, was hired as an online adjunct instructor at the University of Arizona Global Campus.

 When not pushing counters or punching keys at his computer, he enjoys fishing, bowling, reading, rock and roll, and visiting historical sites.